chrisl8/ArloBot/README.md

    - [ WARN] [1597326961.776132466]: Control loop missed its desired rate of 20.0000Hz... the loop actually took 0.0513 seconds
  - Possibly change PING auto response to be more "failsafe" so that they do not interfere with normal TEB path following in tight spaces.
     - Still testing.
 This may not be necessary.
-    - Teb is very good at pathing, and staying in the middle of the rooms and doorways.
+    - Teb is very good at path planning, and staying in the middle of the rooms and doorways.
     - It seems to behave very well with the PING's emergency stopping and slowing of the robot.
  - Test remaining "goto" functions with Python 3 and Slam Toolbox
  - Convert from SimpleIDE to PropWare/PropGCC for building Propeller code.